zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[Zeyi-Lin / HivisionIDPhotos](https://github.com/Zeyi-Lin/HivisionIDPhotos) - ⚡️HivisionIDPhotos: a lightweight and efficient AI ID photos tools. 一个轻量级的AI证件照制作算法。
 ## Java

+* 【2024-12-03】[xoureldeen / Vectras-VM-Android](https://github.com/xoureldeen/Vectras-VM-Android) - It's a Virtual Machine App for Android Which is Based on QEMU
+* 【2024-12-03】[webbukkit / dynmap](https://github.com/webbukkit/dynmap) - A set of Minecraft mods that provide a real time web-based map system for various Minecraft server implementations.
+* 【2024-12-03】[EssentialsX / Essentials](https://github.com/EssentialsX/Essentials) - The modern Essentials suite for Spigot and Paper.
 * 【2024-12-01】[react-native-webrtc / react-native-webrtc](https://github.com/react-native-webrtc/react-native-webrtc) - The WebRTC module for React Native
 * 【2024-11-29】[LuckSiege / PictureSelector](https://github.com/LuckSiege/PictureSelector) - Picture Selector Library for Android or 图片选择器
 * 【2024-11-29】[LibrePDF / OpenPDF](https://github.com/LibrePDF/OpenPDF) - OpenPDF is a free Java library for creating and editing PDF files, with a LGPL and MPL open source license.
 OpenPDF is based on a fork of iText.
 We welcome contributions from other developers.
 Please feel free to submit pull-requests and bugreports to this GitHub repository.